HemanthKarniyana/TTS/README.md

 ##### Performance inputs

-***PARALLELISM*** : (REQUIRED INPUT) Number of channels to be used for backup. \
+***PARALLELISM*** : (REQUIRED INPUT) Number of channels to be used for backup.

 ***CLUSTER_MODE*** : (OPTIONAL INPUT)  Accepted values TRUE/true or FALSE/false.
 If set to TRUE, RMAN allocates backup channels across all open RAC instances (channels_per_host = parallelism / num_rac_instances).
-If the input parameter is not provided or set to FALSE, all the channels (as specified by parallelism) are allocated only on host where backup tool is running.
-If CLUSTER_MODE is TRUE, File System should be mounted to all source database host(s).
-If CLUSTER_MODE is FALSE, File System should be mounted on the host where backup utility is run. \
+If the input parameter is not provided or set to FALSE, all the channels (as specified by parallelism) are allocated only on host where backup tool is run.

 Leave these a blank unless really needed.